Correlation Matrix Method for Phonon Quasiparticles

 The $Tr$ notation here represents the trace of a matrix.
 The matrix $\Omega$ is diagonal, with its diagonal elements corresponding to the mode frequencies.
 As we have shown, these frequencies depend on the phonon modes, and are therefore dependent on $U$.
 This variation equation leads us to:

 The derivation of these two equations is somewhat tedious, we present them in the supplementary materials for completeness.

 Let's define a matrix $B$, whose elements are

-This represents the fastest direction for increasing $C$.
-The complex conjugate operation ensures that $\delta C$ remains real.
+This represents the fastest direction for increasing $C$. { Note that the matrices $P$ and $Q$ are not the raw correlation matrices defined earlier, but their mode-projected counterparts, defined as $P=\Psi^\dagger \mathcal{P} \Psi $ and $Q=\Psi^\dagger \mathcal{Q} \Psi $.} The complex conjugate operation ensures that $\delta C$ remains real.
 To minimize $C$, we define the unitary transformation as $U=e^{-\gamma B}$, where $\gamma$ is the step length of rotation in Hilbert space.
 This value should be small enough to maintain stability in the minimization process.
 In practical applications, we can use the approximation $U=1-\gamma B$.
 By repeatedly performing these calculations until $B$ is zero, we ultimately obtain the optimal phonon modes and their frequencies.

 Having established this theoretical framework, we apply the optimization method to a real material, silicon.
-To enhance computational efficiency, we performed a 5$\times$5$\times$5 supercell MD simulation at 500 K and 1000 K over 50 ps using the first-principles machine learning force field in VASP code\cite{vasp}.
+To enhance computational efficiency, we performed a 5$\times$5$\times$5 supercell MD simulation at 500 K and 1000 K over 50 ps using the first-principles machine learning force field in VASP code~\cite{vasp}.
 The simulation begins with a 4 ps canonical (NVT) ensemble MD to achieve thermal equilibrium, followed by a transition to the microcanonical (NVE) ensemble MD.
 The NVE ensemble is suitable here because it eliminates artificial interactions between phonon modes and the heat bath.
 Subsequently, function $g(t)$ was constructed based on the mass-weighted trajectories and velocities.
 Six phonon modes were randomly generated and orthogonalized using the Gram-Schmidt procedure.
-As shown in Fig. 1(a), the initial value of $\Delta C$ for $\vec{k}=(1/5,1/5,1/5)$ at 500 K based on mass-weighted trajectories is substantially large but decreased rapidly during optimization.
+As shown in { Fig. 1~A}, the initial value of $\Delta C$ for $\vec{k}=(1/5,1/5,1/5)$ at 500 K based on mass-weighted trajectories is substantially large but decreased rapidly during optimization.
 The value of $\Delta C$ based on mass-weighted velocities has the same trend.
 These results demonstrate the high efficiency of the optimization method.

 The efficiency of the optimization process can be further enhanced by selecting better initial modes.
 The harmonic phonon modes are a viable option.
 Additionally, the peak values from the Fourier transformation of Eq. \ref{f} serve as effective initial modes.
 In fact, the eigenvectors of $\mathcal{G}_0$, $\mathcal{P}$, and $\mathcal{Q}$ provide even more convenient alternatives.
 Take $\mathcal{Q}$ as an example, combining its definition and the expression of $g(t)$ yields,